brattonross/vite-plugin-voie/README.md

 };
 ```

+### Using configuration

-To use custom configuration, pass your options to Voie when creating the plugin:
+To use custom configuration, pass your options to Voie when instantiating the plugin:

 ```js
 // vite.config.js